Last updated on July 10th, 2024 at 04:44 pm

 Honestly, I didn’t feel disappointed—as I tried my best.

 So, my Leh to Turtuk journey was fabulous.
 Moreover, it was not tiring.
-Indeed, the mesmerizing surroundings would not let that even happen.
+Indeed, the mesmerising surroundings would not let that even happen.

 Hence, a fantastic drive awaits you!